tinalount/BerkeleyAIML/CAPSTONE/Readme.md

 * Is there a correlation or trend between where the athlete went to HS and College and whether that athlete will continue to develop/improve in their main (2) events?
 * Do some high schools just create superstar runners?
 * Do some colleges create superstar runners?
 Are there any factors that make it more likely to have a full HS/Collegiate running career?
 Prediction for who might go pro?
+* Does it affect a runner's development if they pick a Division 3 program versus a Division 1 program?

 **DATA ANALYSIS:**
 *Round1:* Preliminary EDA Data Analysis was focused just on 2016 data given how time-consuming and manual the compilation of the data file is.
 This preliminary data analysis resulted in the following findings: